What’s on the SonarQube radar?

 It is a key point of our value proposition to help you make any piece of code clean, reliable and safe.
 So, our solution should cover all major programming languages out-of-the-box.
 There are already 20 supported languages but some popular languages like Go, Kotlin, Scala, Apex, … are missing.
 Our commitment is to fill this gap, starting with Go and Kotlin.

-Update: Go is supported since SonarQube 7.2, Kotlin and CSS made it in SonarQube 7.3, and Ruby is supported since SonarQube 7.4.
+Update: Go is supported since SonarQube 7.2, Kotlin and CSS made it in SonarQube 7.3, Ruby is supported since SonarQube 7.4, and Scala and Apex made it in SonarQube 7.5!
 More coming in the future!

 Tight integration with ALM solutions